 Of course, your dog’s comfort and safety should be prioritized over his cuteness.

-Give your dog frequent costume breaks and a few extra treats so he can have just as much fun on Halloween as the kids do.
+Give your dog frequent costume breaks and a few extra treats so they can have just as much fun on Halloween as the kids do!

 - How To Keep Your Dog Safe & Happy In A Halloween Costume

 - Dog Halloween Safety Tips: 7 Things You Might Not Think Of… Really!

 - How To Get Your Dog To Wear A Halloween Costume Or Dog Clothing